emil0911/free64/README.md

 Beta - is not very stable release, it may be useful.

+Gamma - is pre-release, it may be useful.

 Stable - is very stable release, it may be useful.

 ## Donate